-The Department of Public Defense (DPD) seeks skilled, committed, creative advocates who will fight for clients while working to dismantle a harmful and racist system.
+The Department of Public Defense (DPD) seeks skilled, committed, creative advocates who will fight for clients while working to dismantle a harmful and racially disproportionate system.

 DPD provides robust legal representation to indigent clients in felonies, misdemeanors, juvenile defense, family defense (dependency cases), involuntary commitment (mental illness), sex offender commitment, and inquests.
 We work with the community to dismantle the systems that oppress our clients, to make the traditional systems that remain as restorative as possible, and to advocate for pathways that will allow our clients to succeed.
-We also advocate to reduce the harm and reach of the criminal and civil legal system and address systemic racism.
+We also advocate to reduce the harm and reach of the criminal legal system, of civil legal systems that restrict our clients’ liberty and to address systemic racism.
 We strive to create a flexible workplace culture that is inclusive, respectful, and supportive, premised on a shared anti-oppression framework.

 Successful candidates will be dedicated, hard-working advocates, with excellent trial, research, and writing skills.
-Candidates must be dedicated to serving racially and socioeconomically marginalized communities and contributing to an anti-oppressive workplace environment.
+Candidates must be dedicated to serving the racially and socioeconomically marginalized and contributing to an anti-oppressive workplace environment.

 At this time, DPD intends to fill multiple Career Service and/or Term-Limited Temporary (TLT) roles and to generate an eligibility pool for future vacancies in career service and temporary positions over the next six months.